Pope Benedict XVI: Nuclear energy

 Benedict supported the peaceful use of nuclear energy as a tool for development and the fight against poverty.
 In his message for the 50th anniversary of the founding of the International Atomic Energy Agency, he confirmed: "The Holy See, fully approving of the IAEA's goal, has been a member from the organisation's foundation and continues to support its activity."

 Mariology

-In 1996 and later in 2002 Ratzinger declared the introduction of a new dogma declaring the Virgin Mary as "Co-Redemptrix" or "Mediatrix of all graces" as inacceptable.
+In 1996 and later in 2002 Ratzinger declared the introduction of a new dogma declaring the Virgin Mary as "Co-Redemptrix" or "Mediatrix of all graces" as unacceptable.
 He pointed out that "the precise meaning of these titles is not clear, and the doctrine contained in them is not mature.
 A defined doctrine of divine faith belongs to the Depositum Fidei — that is, to the divine revelation conveyed in Scripture and the apostolic tradition.
 However, it is not clear how the doctrine expressed in these titles is present in Scripture and the apostolic tradition.".